Clifton Waugh

-Clifton Waugh (born 10 September 1972 in Port Maria, St Mary, Jamaica) is a Jamaican soccer defender who currently plays for Harbour View FC.
+Clifton Waugh (born 10 September 1972) is a Jamaican soccer defender who currently plays for Harbour View FC.

 Club career

 A big defender, Waugh played two years at Virginia Commonwealth University and for Olympic Gardens before moving to Harbour View.
 Also, he was loaned out to Richmond Kickers for their 2001 season.

 International career

 He has also appeared for the 'Reggae Boyz', making his debut in 1998 against Saudi Arabia and playing his last international in 2000 against Japan.
 He just missed out on Jamaica's 1998 World Cup squad but did travel with the team to France.